 And as the speed of IT increases—creating and decommissioning services based on elastic needs—keys and certificates will grow in orders of magnitude.
 When asked if the speed of DevOps makes it more difficult to know what is trusted or not in their organizations, 79% of CIOs said yes.

-Gartner predicts that by 2017, three out of four enterprise organizations will be moving to a bi-modal IT structure with two stream/two speed IT: one that supports existing apps that require stability and another that delivers fast IT for innovation and business-impacting projects.
+Most enterprise organizations have a moved to a bi-modal IT structure with two stream/two speed IT: one that supports existing apps that require stability and another that delivers fast IT for innovation and business-impacting projects.
 Yet using agile methods and introducing DevOps is an extremely high risk and chaotic endeavour.
 In these new environments, security will always suffer and it will become virtually impossible to keep track of what can and can’t be trusted.

-This is why businesses need the Immune System for the Internet™—Venafi.
-Like a human immune system, we let organizations know instantly which keys and certificates should be trusted and which shouldn’t.
+The Venafi Trust Protection Platform helps you understand which machine identities should be trusted and which shouldn’t.
 With trust in keys and certificates restored, the value of a business’s other security investments increases.